 Helping a Friend with an Addiction

-When a friend shows signs of abusing alcohol or other drugs, it is hard to know what
+When a friend shows signs of abusing alcohol or other drugs, it's hard to know what

 to do or say.

-Addiction means losing control over whether you are going to use the drug, or
+Addiction means losing control over if you are going to use the drug.
+Or losing insight

 Addiction begins with drug abuse.
-Drugs not only interfere with normal brain functioning,
+Drugs interfere with normal brain functioning.
+But

-but they also have a long-term effect on the brain.
-At some point, changes occur in
+they also have a long-term effect on the brain.
+At some point, changes happen in the

 Addiction can be physical, psychological, or both.

-With a physical addiction, a person's body becomes dependent on the drug.
-It needs more and more of it
+Physical addiction.
+A person's body becomes dependent on the drug.
+It needs more and more of it to get

-to get the same effect.
-When the person stops using the drug, he or she may develop
+the same effect.
+When the person stops using the drug, they may have withdrawal symptoms.

-With a psychological addiction, a person's mind craves the feeling that the drug gives or feels emotionally
+Psychological addiction.
+A person's mind craves the feeling that the drug gives.
+Or the person feels emotionally

-Research has shown that addiction is a brain disorder, and it is just as life-threatening
+Research has shown that addiction is a brain disorder.
+It is just as life-threatening

-of addiction can hurt family, friends, or coworkers.
-Yet you may be in the best position
+can hurt family, friends, or coworkers.
+But you may be in the best position to help

-to help the addict recognize the need to seek treatment.
+the addict understand the need to seek treatment.
 Most people who are in recovery

 say they got help because a friend or relative was honest with them about their drinking